"When one teaches another person, one learns more deeply"

 The movements are performed according to the physical ability of the student.
 There is a focus on exercises that can be used for pain management and to address specific health issues.

 NB: Classes are virtual at present.
-Contact for information and/or to register.
+Contact for information to register.
 In-person classes may be offered in the autumn.

 Qigong ('chi kung') is the art of strengthening health by focusing the mind and being aware of the breath combined with correct posture and physical movement